-- Have a bath or shower prior to the test to ensure the genital region is clean. - Removal of genital hair prior to the test may improve ease of performing the test, making the process quicker and more comfortable when removing the electrodes. - Arrive with clean, dry hair free from grease, hair spray and lacquers etc. - Have something to eat within 11⁄2 hours before your appointment. - You will be required to remove all clothes from your bottom half, including underwear, for the test. - Continue to take any medicines as usual and bring a list of these with you to the appointment.
+- Have a bath or shower prior to the test to ensure the genital region is clean. - Removal of genital hair prior to the test may improve ease of performing the test, making the process quicker and more comfortable when removing the electrodes.
+It can also aid in testing your level of sensation, as the hair follicles are attached to different nerve endings which can confuse sensation results. - Arrive with clean, dry hair free from grease, hair spray and lacquers etc. - Have something to eat within 11⁄2 hours before your appointment. - You will be required to remove all clothes from your bottom half, including underwear, for the test. - Continue to take any medicines as usual and bring a list of these with you to the appointment.